kelu124/echomods/pic0/Readme.md

 ### Inputs

-* RPi IOs
-* 5V
+* rp2040
-* HVp
+* PMOD
-* HVn
+* USB
 * GND

 ### Outputs

-* RPi IOs
-* Transmit SMA
 * Receive SMA

 ## Key Components

 * rp2040
+*
 ## Information

 ### What is it supposed to do?

-The aim is to summarize all modules in a all-inclusive board.
+Using a rp2040 to do a full blown pulse echo device.

 ### How does it work: block diagram